alanpaterson82/project4-blog/README.md

 - GitHub - for storage and monitoring of the user stories
 - Heroku - to deploy the app
 - Cloudinary
-- Chrome Developer Tools - to test responsiveness, edit CSS code, debug JavaScript and generate Lighthouse reports.
+- Chrome Developer Tools - to test responsiveness and generate a Lighthouse report
 - Font Awesome - for all the site icons.
 - Am I Responsive - to demonstrate suitability on all devices -CI's Python Linter - for automated testing of the Python code.